sarahg/nginx-traffic-analyzer/README.md

 ## So what do I do with these results?

 ### IP addresses
 If you notice an IP driving a disproportionate or abnormal amount of traffic, you might want to block it.
-Before blocking it, you should check where it comes from -- you don't want to block something useful (e.g, GoogleBot).
+Before blocking it, you should check where it comes from -- you don't want to block something useful (e.g, GoogleBot, or yourself).

-There are lots of free tools for looking up IPs.
-I like [this one](https://dnschecker.org/ip-whois-lookup.php), or you can use the command-line: `whois 255.255.255.255`
+Click the "Lookup" link next to each IP to view [WHOIS](https://en.wikipedia.org/wiki/WHOIS) information for the IP.

 #### How to block IPs
-You can effectively block IPs at the application level with PHP code ([example](https://stackoverflow.com/a/14113264)).
-In Drupal, this code should go in `settings.php`; in WordPress, this should go in `wp-config.php` in order to execute before anything else.
+You can effectively block IPs at the application level with PHP code.
+In Drupal, this code should go in `settings.php`; in WordPress, this should go in `wp-config.php` in order to run before anything else.

+You can create a code snippet for IP blocking by selecting IPs on the list, and a PHP code snippet will appear at the bottom of the column.
+ You can copy/paste this into your CMS settings file.

-Drupal provides a module called [Ban](https://www.drupal.org/docs/8/core/modules/ban/overview) that can block IPs via the CMS as well, but blocking IPs with PHP code before the CMS bootstraps is significantly more performant.
-WordPress is similar -- there are certainly plugins for blocking IPs, but PHP code in `wp-config.php` will be less of a performance hit.
+Drupal provides a module called [Ban](https://www.drupal.org/docs/8/core/modules/ban/overview) that can block IPs entered into the admin interface, but blocking IPs with PHP code before the CMS bootstraps is significantly more performant.
+WordPress is similar -- there are certainly plugins for blocking IPs, but using PHP code in `wp-config.php` will be less of a performance hit.

 You can also block IPs using a CDN like Fastly or Cloudflare, or with a web application firewall (WAF).